 Projects

-Together with volunteers, many small donors and large sponsors, the WaterFoundation has launched numerous projects since it was founded in 2000, providing tens of thousands of people with drinking water and enabling many families to live in dignity.
+Together with volunteers, many small donors and large sponsors, the non-profit WaterFoundation has launched numerous projects since it was founded in 2000, providing tens of thousands of people with drinking water and enabling many families to live in dignity.

 Where do we work?